Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Abstract

 \section{Abstract}

 The spatial distribution of chemical elements in the Galactic disk provides key constraints on models of galaxy evolution.
 However, studies using planetary nebulae (PNe) as tracers have been historically limited by large uncertainties in their distances.
-To overcome the long-standing distance uncertainties, we recalibrated the H$\alpha$ surface brightness–radius relation \citep{frew16} with \textit{Gaia} DR3 parallaxes, deriving statistical distances for 1,200 PNe and Bayesian distances for 419 objects with reliable parallaxes.
-Adopting Bayesian values preferentially, we determined the O/H radial gradient for 230 disk PNe.
-We tested three models: a single linear gradient, a segmented fit with one break, and a segmented fit with two breaks.
-Although model selection is statistically inconclusive, segmented fits indicate a change in slope near the solar radius ($R \sim 8$ kpc), with a flatter or slightly positive gradient inward and a steeper negative gradient outward.
+To overcome the long-standing distance uncertainties, we recalibrated the H$\alpha$ surface brightness--radius relation from Frew et al. with \textit{Gaia} DR3 parallaxes, deriving distances for 1,130 PNe of which 415 have Bayesian distances based on \textit{Gaia} DR3 parallaxes.
+The O/H radial gradient for 231 disk PNe is fitted considering three models: a single linear gradient and segmented linear fits with one or two breaks.
+The segmented fits indicate a change in slope near the solar radius ($R \sim 8$ kpc), with a flatter or slightly positive gradient inward and a steeper negative gradient outward.
 This feature may reflect changes in star formation efficiency driven by the Galactic bar or the corotation resonance of the spiral arms.
-Comparison with other tracers—Cepheids, red giants, and open clusters—shows qualitative consistency.
+The breaks in the metallicity radial gradients observed in this work may result from the superposition of distinct stellar populations associated with the thin and thick disks.
 The two-dimensional O/H distribution in the Galactic plane supports the adopted distances and reveals modest azimuthal asymmetry, with enhanced abundances near the bar at positive longitudes, and a bimodal abundance structure between the inner and outer solar regions.
 Our results provide new constraints on the chemical evolution of the Milky Way, the impact of non-axisymmetric structures, and the possible existence of distinct radial abundance regimes across the Galactic disk.

 \keywords{\uat{Planetary nebulae}{1249} --- \uat{Chemical abundances}{224} --- \uat{Milky Way disk}{1050} --- \uat{Galaxy chemical evolution}{580}}